+Wisconsin law allows students in grade 7 or 8 to earn high school credits.
 There are three conditions middle school students need to meet if they want credit earned in 7th or 8th grade to count as high school credit:

 - The middle school student has to prove they’re academically prepared for high school coursework by taking a state examination.